 How to play FMOD loops in Unity?

-Let’s go back to FMOD Studio and look at the LoopEvent in the project.
-A loop region can be created by right-clicking on the timeline and selecting the “Add Loop Region” entry:
+In FMOD Studio, a loop region can be created by right-clicking on the timeline and selecting the “Add Loop Region” entry:

 How to stop FMOD loops in Unity?